Koredotcom/docs/docs/xo/universal-bots/creating-a-universal-bot.md

     ![alt_text](images/image2.png "image_tooltip")

 8. Enter appropriate **Comments** and click **Publish**.
+!!! note

        After you publish a universal bot, all the published tasks in the selected linked bots become accessible to the users and any changes made to the linked bots automatically reflect in the universal bot.